CenterForMedicalGeneticsGhent/Hopla/Internship/readme.md

 ## Input files

-1. settings file
+1. A (multisample) vcf.gz file
-2. vcf.gz file
+2. Several parameter arguments,  in form of a settings file and/or command line arguments

 ## Additional mandatory argument